UditHasija17/Instagram-Data-Scraper/README.txt

 Step 1 - open Firefox browser and login in instagram with any account password Step 2 - Run cookiecreater file given in this repo which will take cookie from firefox and transfer it to my program for my module to work
+(direct login issue from backend so using this method) Step 3i - Now in main file in line 24 and 48 theres load_session_command change love_by_fate to the username of the account you used in firefox to login
-(direct login issue from backend so using this method) Step 3 - Now Use main file and enter the choice according to which we need the data Step 4 - Enter the username and no . of posts data you need accordingly Step 5 - If some error occurs after some tries like http 401 or it stops working after some time repeat step 2 and 3 as is logouts after some time from firefox due to multiple use .
+Step 3 - Now Use main file and enter the choice according to which we need the data Step 4 - Enter the username and no . of posts data you need accordingly Step 5 - If some error occurs after some tries like http 401 or it stops working after some time repeat step 2 and 3 as is logouts after some time from firefox due to multiple use .